fperez/agu-nnow-evaluation/nnow-audit.md

 - [Science Communication with Notebooks](https://curvenote.github.io/notebooks-in-publishing): key document listed above, co-authored by industry and scientific community members, published under CC-BY licensing terms.
 This is the authoritative narrative of the main publishing-oriented ideas, definitions and technology in this effort.

-- [MyST Markdown site](https://mystmd.org): while MyST is a broader open source effort with its own community and goals, the _Notebooks Now!_ initiative led to many imporant improvements to MyST, and they are all documented on the core project site, ensuring the broadest reach possible.
+- [MyST Markdown site](https://mystmd.org): while MyST is a broader open source effort with its own community and goals, the _Notebooks Now!_ initiative led to many important improvements to MyST, and they are all documented on the core project site, ensuring the broadest reach possible.

 - [Published articles showcase site](https://agu.curve.space): this site shows how a few (manually curated) real-life scientific articles from AGU disciplines look like when published with this toolchain.